senzing-garage/aws-cloudformation-database-cluster/README.md

 ## Synopsis

+The
+`aws-cloudformation-database-cluster`
-The `aws-cloudformation-database-cluster` AWS Cloudformation template creates an AWS VPC and Aurora Postgres serverless database deployment.
+AWS Cloudformation template creates an AWS VPC and Aurora Postgres serverless database deployment.
 The Cloudformation does not deploy Senzing.
 Rather, it deploys a database than can be used by other AWS Cloudformations which do deploy Senzing such as [aws-cloudformation-ecs-senzing-stack-basic](https://github.com/Senzing/aws-cloudformation-ecs-senzing-stack-basic).

 ## How to deploy without much thinking

+For more details, see [details of deployment](docs/README.md).

 1. :warning: **Warning:** This Cloudformation deployment will accrue AWS costs.
    With appropriate permissions, the